-You should be aware that letting has significant legal requirements which must be observed.
-Therefore, no occupier should let any room or part of a clergy house without first consulting the Archdeacon and the Property Manager and gaining written approval.
+Occupiers should be aware that letting has significant legal requirements which must be observed.
+Therefore, no occupier should let any room or part of a clergy house without first consulting the Archdeacon and the Property Manager.
+Many occupiers can only use a clergy house for occupation by their household without the agreement of the DBF.